wppusher/wppusher-documentation/README.md

 ## Where to start

-* Download the plugin from the [WordPress.org repository](https://wordpress.org/plugins/wp-pusher/)
 * Read the [getting started](getting-started.md) article
 * Read about [push to deploy](/push-to-deploy.md)
 * Read about [hooks](/hooks.md)